Laurențiu Iorga

-Laurențiu Cătălin Iorga (born 17 March 1988) is a Romanian former professional footballer who played as a winger or forward.
+Laurențiu Cătălin Iorga (born 17 March 1988) is a Romanian former professional footballer who played as a winger, currently assistant at Liga I club Hermannstadt.

 Career

 Iorga started his career at Oțelul Galați, the club where he played as a junior.
 With Oțelul, Iorga became Romanian champion in 2011, and played in the Champions League.
 He played in four games in the most important tournament in Europe.

 On 9 January 2014, it was announced that Iorga has signed for Astra in a deal worth €500k.

 After only six months at Giurgiu, Iorga moved to Pandurii Târgu Jiu where he signed a contract for two years.

 In August 2015, Iorga reached a deal for two seasons with FC Voluntari.

 In August 2017, he signed a one-year deal with Wigry Suwałki.